moodyRahman/m7t/README.md

 The initial intent for this project is for me to make what I call an "ignition page", a protected website for my players to visit that allows them to turn on the Minecraft server for a certain period, and then the Minecraft server shuts itself off.
-This allows players to enjoy Minecraft, with minimal interference for anything my server is running.
+This allows players to enjoy Minecraft, with minimal interference for anything else my server is running.
 Players should also be able to run commands from within the server if they desire to extend their time.